AyrtonPereira1996/AyrtonPereira1996/README.md

 🤔 What I do?

-I’m working as a web freelancer developing websites and web applications;
+I’m student and trying working as a web freelancer developing websites and web applications;

 I’m working as an IT technician at an IT consulting company called System Solution since 2020;